rpilev/dayplanner-java/README.md

-<h1>Pet Project Java Spring Boot</h1>
+<h1>Dayplanner</h1>

-This is a random Java development project intended for practice and learning.
+This is a Java Spring Boot back-end for a day planner app.

-Built with Java 1.8 & Spring Boot

 To run start: `com.petproject.PetprojectApplication`